Government Jobs - Centers for Disease Control and Prevention (CDC)

 Federal Civil Service | Government Jobs & Employment - with the Centers for Disease Control and Prevention (CDC).
 The CDC is actively hiring new people at locations across the United States.
 Qualifications and experience requirements for these positions will vary.
 Civil service job opportunities exist across a broad spectrum of skills and duties.
 Applications from the public for these positions are now being accepted.
 In most instances, U.S. citizenship is required.

-About the Centers for Disease Control and Prevention: The CDC is the nation’s health protection agency.
+Duties and Responsibilities - Centers for Disease Control and Prevention: The CDC is the nation’s health protection agency.
 The CDC "conducts critical science and provides health information that protects the United States against expensive and dangerous health threats, and responds when these arise."
 The CDC provides the American public with "timely and accurate health information, responding to public health emergencies and natural disasters, and monitoring the spread of dangerous and life-threatening diseases."

 Career Opportunities with the Centers for Disease Control and Prevention